 Where is Nigel Clough now?

-He wasn’t out of the game for long, taking on the managerial role at Sheffield United in October 2013 and reaching the FA Cup semi-finals in his first season.
+He wasn’t out of the game for long and joined Sheffield United in October 2013 reaching the FA Cup semi-finals in his first season.

-In December 2015 Clough was back in football management when he rejoined former side Burton Albion after a near seven year absence.
+In December 2015 Clough rejoined former side Burton Albion after a near seven year absence replacing Jimmy Floyd Hasselbaink who had guided the club to the top of League One before leaving for QPR.

 Back to Nottingham Forest